FDio/csit/docs/ietf/draft-vpolak-mkonstan-bmwg-mlrsearch-02.md

         transmit rate had the loss lower or equal to PLR, then the new transmit rate is PDR upper_bound increased by two PDR interval widths.
-   2. If interval width is higher than the current phase goal:
+   2. Else, if interval width is higher than the current phase goal:
-      * Else, IF NDR interval does not meet the current phase width goal, prepare for internal search.
-The new transmit rate is a geometric average of NDR lower_bound and NDR upper_bound.
+      * IF NDR interval does not meet the current phase width goal, prepare for internal search.
+The new transmit rate is a in the middle of NDR lower_bound and NDR upper_bound.
-      * Else, IF PDR interval does not meet the current phase width goal, prepare for internal search.
-The new transmit rate is a geometric average of PDR lower_bound and PDR upper_bound.
+      * IF PDR interval does not meet the current phase width goal, prepare for internal search.
+The new transmit rate is a in the middle of PDR lower_bound and PDR upper_bound.
-   3. Else, IF some bound has still only been measured at a lower duration, prepare to re-measure at the current duration (and the same transmit rate).
+   3. Else, if some bound has still only been measured at a lower duration, prepare to re-measure at the current duration (and the same transmit rate).
 The order of priorities is:
       * NDR lower_bound,